team-mayes/atesa/docs/auxiliary_scripts.rst

 	lmax.py -i input_file [-k dimensions [-f fixed_cvs] | -r dimensions | --automagic [--plots] [--two_line_threshold ratio]] [-q qdot_setting] [-o output_file] [--quiet]

 `-i input_file`
 	The only strictly required argument for lmax.py, `input_file` should point to the aimless shooting output file of interest.
-Usually, this should be the longest "decorrelated" aimless shooting output file in the target working directory.
+Usually, this should be the longest "decorrelated" aimless shooting output file in the target working directory (named as "as_decorr_<length>.out", where <length> is the number of shooting points included before decorrelating).
+Decorrelated output files are produced automatically when using the information error convergence criterion criterion with aimless shooting, but otherwise they can be produced by running a new aimless shooting job with *resample* = True.

 `-k dimensions`
 	This option mutually exclusive with `-r` and `\\-\\-automagic`.
 The `dimensions` argument should be an integer number of dimensions to include in the final reaction coordinate.
 This options will always return a reaction coordinate with "k" dimensions (assuming there are at least "k" CVs in the input file), and will arrive at that number of dimensions by comparing every possible k-dimensional combination of CVs.
+Note that this can take a prohibitively long time when there are a large number of CVs to consider, in which case use of either the `-r` or `\\-\\-automagic` option is encouraged instead.

 	`-f fixed_cvs`
 		This option is only applicable when paired with the `-k` option, and specifies one or more CVs that are required in the final RC.
 For example, `-k 4 -f 12 31` would return the best four-dimensional RC that contains both CV12 and CV31.
 Obviously, the number of required CVs specified with this option must be less than or equal to the number given for `-k`.